aduffy70/LabNotes/_posts/2016/2016-08-23-jekyll-installation.md

     jekyll serve
     ~~~

-  * To clone the lab notebook to a new machine:
+  * To make a new clone of the lab notebook:

     ~~~
-    git clone ssh://YOUKNOWTHEUSERNAME@YOUKNOWWHICHIP:YOUKNOWWHICHPORT/~/elab_git_repo .labnotes
+    git clone ssh://YOUKNOWTHEUSERNAME@YOUKNOWWHICHIP:YOUKNOWWHICHPORT/~/elab_git_repo LabNotes
-    ln -s .labnotes/_posts Posts
     ~~~